SumoLogic/sumologic-documentation/docs/integrations/webhooks/squadcast.md

 <img src={useBaseUrl('img/integrations/webhooks/squadcast-logo.png')} alt="Thumbnail icon" width="50"/>

 Squadcast is an incident management platform that streamlines real-time alerts and on-call scheduling for effective resolution of critical incidents, fostering seamless team collaboration and minimizing service disruptions.
-A webhook available in the Squadcast can forward events from Squadcast platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Squadcast platform to forward events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor real-time alerts, and track incident details in Sumo Logic.
 For more details, refer to the [Squadcast Documentation](https://support.squadcast.com/quickstart-guide/readme).

 ## Event types